yearn/yearn-finance-v3/README.md

   $ git clone https://github.com/<your-gh>/yearn-finance-v3.git
   ```

 - Set origin to your fork.
-This is where you push your changes to
+This is where you push your changes to.
+This is done automatically by the step above.

   ```
-  $ git remote add origin https://github.com/<your-gh>>/yearn-finance-v3
+  $ git remote add origin https://github.com/<your-gh>/yearn-finance-v3
   ```

 - Set upstream to original repo.